gpeterson406/GreenwoodBanner_Book/_book/05-chiSquaredTests.md

 A study of student behavior was performed at a university with a survey of
-$N=319$ undergraduate students (``cheating`` data set from the ``poLCA`` package originally published by Dayton (1998)).
+$N=319$ undergraduate students (``cheating`` data set from the ``poLCA`` package originally published by @Dayton1998).
 They were asked to answer four questions about their various academic frauds that involved cheating and lying.
 Specifically, they were asked if they had ever lied to avoid taking an exam (``LIEEXAM`` with 1